jina-ai/langchain-serve/README.md

 ##### 🤔 Gotchas about the `auth` function

 - Should accept only one argument `token`.
-- Should raise any Exception if the request is not authorized.
+- Should raise an Exception if the request is not authorized.
 - Can return any object, which will be passed to the `auth_response` object under `kwargs` to the functions.
 - Expects Bearer token in the `Authorization` header of the request.
 - Sample HTTP request with `curl`: